-Nitrile, chemically, is a copolymer of butadiene and acrylonitrile.
+NBR (Nitrile), chemically, is a copolymer of butadiene and acrylonitrile.
 Acrylonitrile content varies in commercial products from 18% to 50%.
-As the nitrile content increases, resistance to petroleum base oils and hydrocarbon fuels increases, but low temperature flexibility decreases.
+As the NBR content increases, resistance to petroleum base oils and hydrocarbon fuels increases, but low temperature flexibility decreases.

-For more information on Nitrile / NBR or one of our other o-ring materials please visit our contact page or fill the “Ask ERIKS” form on the upper-right corner.
+For more information on Nitrile / NBR or one of our other o-ring materials please contact one of the ERIKS Sealing & Polymer locations or fill in the form below.